Brucephalus/Textbooks/Prosocial.md

 When you compromise on your code, people may still like you.
 They may still promote you.
 But they _won’t trust you the same way_.
 And worse—_you won’t trust yourself_.
 That’s the real damage.
 Because the man who doubts his own backbone starts hesitating everywhere: in decisions, in commitments, in leadership.
 Confidence without integrity is just bravado.
 And once your own word feels weak, you’re always second-guessing.

 You don’t need to fight every battle.
 But when it’s about your core values—your integrity, your loyalty, your truth—you fight _every time_.
 Because the man who gives away pieces of himself to keep the peace eventually has nothing left to protect.
 Don’t trade who you are for what’s easy.
 The cost is always higher than it looks.

-Expansion of Topic **8.1.4.3 How to Know When It’s Time to Stand** results in meaningful, non-speculative substance and is within scope.

 ##### 8.1.4.3 How to Know When It’s Time to Stand